minnaheim/group_19_server/REST-specification.md

 | `/groups/{groupId}/vote-state` | GET | Authorization\<string\>, groupId\<long\> | Header, Path | 404 Not Found | Error: reason\<string\> | Group not found or user not a member | VOTING |

 **Note:**
-- Adding movies to pool is only allowed in the POOL phase.
+- Adding movies to pool is only allowed in the POOLING phase.
 - Voting is only allowed in the VOTING phase.
 - Results are only viewable in the RESULTS phase.
 - Endpoints must return `409 Conflict` if the operation is not allowed in the current phase.